frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 ## Solution - Details

 ### Bootstrapping/Enabling the lock file

-To make use of the lock file to lock all the package dependencies for a project, the following MSBuild property needs to be set:

-`RestorePackagesWithLockFile` to `true`
+Lock file will be used if any of the following is true:
+  * A lock file is present in the context of the project (either at project level or [centrally](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-packages)).
+  * If [packages are managed centrally](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-packages), a central lock file is always used.
+  * If the property `RestoreWithLockFile` is set in the context of the project.

+By setting `RestoreWithLockFile` to `false`, you can skip using lock file even if the lock file is present in the context of the project.

-If this property is not set - irrespective of whether lock file is present or not, lock file will not be used for `restore`.
-A warning will be raised by NuGet for this scenario if a **lock file is present** but the property `RestorePackagesWithLockFile` is **not set**:
+A warning will be raised by NuGet for this scenario if a **lock file is present** but the property `RestorePackagesWithLockFile` is set to **false**:
 ```
 NU1xxx: <TBD text>
 ```